zylon-ai/private-gpt/README.md

 CMAKE_ARGS="-DLLAMA_METAL=on" pip install --force-reinstall --no-cache-dir llama-cpp-python
 ```

-* Windows
+#### Windows

 Windows GPU support is done through CUDA or similar open source technologies.
 Follow the instructions on the original [llama.cpp](https://github.com/ggerganov/llama.cpp) repo to install the required
 dependencies.

-Some tips to get it working with an NVIDA card and CUDA:
+Some tips to get it working with an NVIDIA card and CUDA:

 * Install latest VS2022 (and build tools) https://visualstudio.microsoft.com/vs/community/
 * Install CUDA toolkit https://developer.nvidia.com/cuda-downloads